HiinEnkelte/RepData_PeerAssessment1/PA1_template.md

 **Do these values differ from the estimates from the first part of the assignment?**

-Yes.
 The mean is the same, but the median has increased slightly.

 ```r